 Each year at ICHK, we aim to offer a diverse range of IB subject choices for students to choose from.
-However, some students may wish to take subjects which we do not currently offer as a taught course.

-A range of these subjects can be taken through an IB authorized online platform, Pamoja Education.
+Whilst it is not possible for us to offer all subjects as a taught course, a range of those subjects that we do not teach can still be taken through the IB authorised online platform Pamoja Education.
 These courses will involve an additional cost as they are taken online and led by experienced IB teachers.
 Students who sign up for a Pamoja course will work online with a Pamoja instructor, participate in forums with other students and submit work electronically.